cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 1

+A

 ****

-## How many heading elements are specified in the HTML specification?
+## 12. How many heading elements are specified in the HTML specification? :no_entry:

 ## (Choose the correct answer).